GuOrg/Gu.Roslyn.Asserts/README.md

 # Valid

-Us this to test that an analyzer does not report errors for valid code.
+Use `AnalyzerAssert.Valid<NoErrorAnalyzer>(code)` to test that an analyzer does not report errors for valid code.

 ```c#
 [Test]